securetechacademy/AaronNarayansPortfolio/_posts/2025-07-09-SplunkSysmonThreatHunting.md

 ![Splunk Search Example]({{ site.baseurl }}/assets/images/SplunkThreatHunting.png)

 Welcome to my blog!
 My name is Aaron Narayan and this is where I share my cybersecurity projects with Splunk, Linux, VirtualBox, SOC labs, and GRC Documentation & Auditing.
 This post contains screenshots from a threat hunting exercise with Splunk and Sysmon Events.
 I installed the Splunk add for Sysmon, input a new index of data, and then searched for Indicators of Compromise.
 Below are the steps covered and a Google Doc containing screenshots.
 Thank you for visiting.
-In the next blog I will produce a SOC 2 Report.
+In the next blog post I will produce a SOC 2 Report.

 ### Covered Modules